Kotoka International Airport Inscription on Main Terminal Signage Removed After Renaming

 The government earlier stated that it had deemed it appropriate to restore the airport to its former, internationally recognised name.

-The renaming followed years of calls by sections of the public and civil society groups, who argued that the current name does not reflect Ghana’s democratic values, as it honours Emmanuel Kwasi Kotoka, a leading figure in the 1966 coup that overthrew Ghana’s first President.
+The renaming followed years of calls by sections of the public and civil society groups, who argued that the current name did not reflect Ghana’s democratic values, as it honoured Emmanuel Kwasi Kotoka, a leading figure in the 1966 coup that overthrew Ghana’s first president.

 Read also